rastin-ghasemi/terraform-tutorial/Day-15-Azure-Function/README.md

 Serverless computing allows developers to build and run applications without managing infrastructure.
 - Good for Cost.
 - Fast
-- ther is server but we dont worry about it.
+- There is a server, but we don't worry about it.
 ## 2. Automatic Scaling
 - Instantly scales up/down based on demand